Milyaniko/Racebets-widget-react-redux/README.md

 # Race-Bets-Widget

 ## Description
-This widget has been based on React technologie followed by Redux for the app's states manipulation.
+This widget has been based on React technology followed by Redux for the app's states manipulation.
 As dev tools I've used redux-logger for the best state's monitoring and testing.

 ## Functionality
 - The widget provides the data from JSON file (in this case from local, not from external API) and displays it by categories on filter;